vpTusharKokare/gauri21/README.md

   <body>
 <h1>This is html project on git hub</h1>
 <p>I am Gauri Kulkarni student of second year enginering of AI&DS department</p>
-<p>Html stands for Hypertext Markup Language It is widely used world wide for making websites .</p>
+<p>Html stands for Hypertext Markup Language It is widely used world wide for making websites and for other use aswell.</p>

  </body>